cosmos/ibc-go/docs/tutorials/02-channel-upgrades/05-upgrade-channel.md

 --node http://localhost:27000
 ```

-And we wait for the voting period to end.
+And we wait for the voting period to end (approximately 3 minutes).
 Once it ends we can check that the proposal has passed (i.e. the status has changed from `PROPOSAL_STATUS_VOTING_PERIOD` to `PROPOSAL_STATUS_PASSED`):

 ```bash
 simd q gov proposals --node http://localhost:27000